TranquilRock/JavaGame/README.md

 # Java Game
-This is a game similar to
+This is a game similar to The Battle Cat, made as a practice of OOP.
+Though it seems simple to make a game, after hands-on can we know it's a big challenge.
 - Environment
   - Need to install java
 - Usage